python-pillow/Pillow/README.rst

 Installation
 ------------

-If there is a binary package for your system, that is the preferred way of obtaining Pillow. [[UNDONE: Binary links]]
+If there is a binary package for your system, that is the preferred way of installing Pillow. [[UNDONE: Binary links]]

 Building from Source
 ++++++++++++++++++++

 Some of Pillow's features require external libraries.

 * libjpeg provides JPEG functionality.

-  * Pillow has been tested with libjpev versions 6b, 8, and 9
+  * Pillow has been tested with libjpeg versions 6b, 8, and 9

 * zlib provides access to compressed PNGs

-* libtiff provides group4 tiff functionality.
+* libtiff provides group4 tiff functionality

   * Pillow has been tested with versions 3.x and 4.0